oceanprotocol/ocean.py/READMEs/predict-eth.md

 Here's where you build whatever AI/ML model you want, leveraging the data from the previous step.

+This demo flow skips building a model because the next step will simply generate random predictions.

 ### 3.2  Run the AI model to make future ETH price predictions

 Predictions must be one prediction every hour on the hour, for a 24h period: from Oct 3, 2022 at 1:00am UTC, to Oct 4, 2022 at 1:00am UTC.